Khmer sculpture

 A scene from the Ramayana at Angkor.

 Khmer sculpture (ចម្លាក់ខ្មែរ, Châmleăk Khmêr /km/) is the stone sculpture of the Khmer Empire, which ruled a territory based on modern Cambodia, but rather larger, from the 9th to the 13th century.
 The most celebrated examples are found in Angkor, which served as the seat of the empire.

 Most of the sculpture is religious, reflecting the mixture of Hinduism and Buddhism followed in the empire.
-Large resources were devoted by the state to the erection of grand and highly decorated religious complexes, which often also serve to glorify the monarch.
+Large resources were devoted by the state to the erection of grand and highly decorated religious complexes, which often also served to glorify the monarch.

 There are several recognisable specific art styles of the Angkorian period: